mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter4.md

 <img src="images/chapter4/chapter4-3.png" class="img-med" />

-Before we replace this code, let's just back over the the view code and update it a bit.
+Before we replace this code, let's jump back over to the view code and update it a bit.
 Replace the current `ScrollView` and `StackLayout` with a single `GridLayout` containing a `Label` and `ListView`.

 ```xml
 <GridLayout rows="auto,*" columns="*" class="page">